open-contracting/standard-development-handbook/docs/standard/schema.rst

 The schema
 ==========

-``release-schema.json`` is the Single Source of Truth (SSOT) for defining OCDS’ objects and fields.
+``release-schema.json`` is the Single Source of Truth (SSOT) for defining OCDS' objects and fields.
 It is documented using an extended version of `JSON Schema draft 4 <https://tools.ietf.org/html/draft-zyp-json-schema-04>`__ (see below).

 The source for ``release-schema.json`` and other schema files is in the `standard repository <https://github.com/open-contracting/standard>`__ in the `schema directory <https://github.com/open-contracting/standard/tree/HEAD/schema>`__.